facebookresearch/uco3d/README.md

 # License

 The data are released under the [CC BY 4.0 license](LICENSE).

+# Third-Party Code

+This project uses code from other sources, which are licensed under their respective licenses.

 # Reference
 If you use our dataset, please use the following citation: